DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 ^ Source: https://www.electronics-tutorials.ws/diode/diode_8.html

 The pins on the PLC are also tagged to their respective peripheral, and are specified as either an input (receiving from peripheral) or output (sending to peripheral) pin.
-The lock system will most likely need 2 pins per lock, as the PLC must constantly receive the state of the lock while also being able to increase or lower the voltage to the locks.
+The lock system shown is just for connection references, and will most likely need 2 pins per lock, as the PLC must constantly receive the state of the lock while also being able to increase or lower the voltage to the locks.
+The labels for the locking system state "Pin 1, 3, or 5" and "Pin 2, 4, or 6" because this same locking system will be used for all 3 locks.
+This will be discussed in the Security and Locks documentation.
+The same goes for the Distance Sensors system, and will be discussed in the sensor system documentation.

 ## Analysis